 Before you install verify you have enough free space.
 Increase if needed.
 On AIX, the /usr file system will be installed with MySQL, which is quite large.
 Check the size of the rpm (currently > 500meg).
-During the install you will need at least twice the size of the rpm available, it will shrink after the gzip file is removed from the /usr directory https://sourceforge.net/projects/xcat/files/ gunzip xcat-mysql-2.gz tar -xvf xcat-mysql-2.tar ./instmysql
+During the install, you will need at least 1.25 GB free space in the /usr directory.